-Please know that the RE/MAX Legal Department is working on taking down the phishing URL, and that you would never receive an email coming from eCare promoting properties or asking for any personal information.
+Please know that the RE/MAX Legal Department is working on taking down the phishing URLs, and that you would never receive communications from RE/MAX asking you to visit a third-party site to validate any email information.
 If you receive a suspicious email, do not click any of its links.

 Rest assured that RE/MAX World Headquarters is aware of – and extremely vigilant in combating – scams that affect RE/MAX agents and consumers.
 It's something that's been monitored very closely for several years.
 And the RE/MAX, LLC, Legal Department makes every effort to locate the originating websites and shut them down as quickly as possible.